Enrichment for All!

 Credits will only be granted during a single WEP program, and students must register for 30 credit offerings and all mandatory keynote lectures.

-Students who do not complete their attendance requirements for WEP do not graduate.
+Students must complete the attendance requirements for WEP to graduate.

 The 2022 Winter Enrichment Program at KAUST (WEP) took place from January 9-20, under the theme Resilience.
 Professor Pei Ying was appointed Chair of WEP 2022 and Associate Professor Derya Baran, the Co-Chair.